oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 With a working DB operator installed in your Kubernetes cluster, you can now provision Autonomous Databases (ADB), Single-Instance Databases (SIDB), Oracle On-Premises Databases, etc.

-For this lab, we will use an Autonomous Database.
+For this lab, you will use an Autonomous Database.
 To provision an Oracle Autonomous Database through the DB Operator for Kubernetes, you can use the below sample YAML file and configure it to your specific uses.
 More properties can be set and are shown in the official sample YAML file for ADB and can be found [<strong>here</strong>](https://github.com/oracle/oracle-database-operator/blob/main/config/samples/adb/autonomousdatabase_create.yaml).

 <strong style="color: #C74634">Note</strong>: As you go through creating the secrets and other kubernetes resources, notice how the names of these resources correspond to the values in the below example YAML.